mbiesiad/awesome-astronomy/README.md

 * [FAST](https://fast.bao.ac.cn/) - The Five-hundred-meter Aperture Spherical radio Telescope is a radio telescope located in the Dawodang depression, a natural basin in Pingtang County, Guizhou, southwest China.
 * [ASAS-SN](http://www.astronomy.ohio-state.edu/asassn/index.shtml) - Global network of robotic telescopes, All-Sky Automated Survey for SuperNovae.
 * [DES](https://www.darkenergysurvey.org/) - The Dark Energy Survey is a visible and near-infrared survey that aims to probe the dynamics of the expansion of the Universe and the growth of large-scale structure.
-* [LunAres Research Station](https://lunares.space/) - An analog research station for manned space mission simulation, located at the post-military airport in Poland.

 ## Conferences